multi-dimensional analysis

 Examples of KPM's

-To visualize how some common KPM's can be charted and analyzed in InetSoft's application look at the example screenshot below.
+To visualize how some common KPM's can be charted and analyzed in InetSoft's application look at the examples to the left.

 The Marketing Department of any products or services company needs to track leads as one of its KPMs.
 This screenshot shows the weekly count of the number of new leads generated.
 In addition, thanks to mutli-dimensional charting of the source of leads by colors in the vertical bars, the reasons for a KPM's increase or decrease can be seen.
 The checkboxes to the right provide simple point-and-click access to filtering to explore further the reasons for change, or for slicing and dicing different campaigns, so that multiple KPMs can be tracked in a single "report."